etiennefc/snoBIRD/README.md

 cd snoBIRD/
 ```

-6 - Finally, download the models and tokenizer that constitute the core of SnoBIRD, as well as create the virtual environment in which SnoBIRD will run:
+6 - Finally, download the models and tokenizer that constitute the core of SnoBIRD, as well as create the environment in which SnoBIRD will run:
 ```bash
 python3 snoBIRD.py --download_model
 ```